Skip to main content

 You can determine whether your plugin uses third-party cookies by auditing your code for cookies set to SameSite=None as explained by Google.
 If you identify third-party cookies, you will have to modify your code so that your plugin no longer relies on them.

-After an initial review, Front suggests exploring Partitioned Cookies, also known as CHIPS, to replace third-party cookies on Chrome browsers.
-This paradigm provides a privacy-preserving alternative that aligns with the changing standards of browser behavior, allowing third-party services to set cookies while preventing cross-site tracking of those cookies.
+Front suggests exploring Partitioned Cookies, also known as CHIPS, or the Storage Access API to replace third-party cookies on Chrome browsers.
+These paradigms provide privacy-preserving alternatives that align with the changing standards of browser behavior, allowing third-party services to set cookies while preventing cross-site tracking of those cookies.

 We recommend the following guide to learn about CHIPS:

-Note that CHIPS is not currently supported by Firefox or Safari.
-There is a discussion about what those browsers have implemented and how you might handle their policies on the CHIPS GitHub page.
+Note that Firefox and Safari support the CHIPS protocol (which was designed for the Chrome cookie deprecation) in their own ways.
+Firefox partitions all third-party cookies by default.
+Safari will simply ignore the instructions to partition the cookies.
+There is a discussion about what these browsers have implemented and how you might handle their policies on the CHIPS GitHub page.

 Front's Ongoing Evaluation and Future Recommendations